Fibroid Treatment in Rochester, NY

 - Race: African American women are among the most likely to experience fibroids, and are also at an increased risk for more severe cases than other racial groups.

 Uterine Fibroids Symptoms

 Most fibroids don’t cause any symptoms, so it can be difficult for most women to tell whether or not they actually have fibroids.
-When symptoms do present themselves, they often include heavy bleeding, frequent urination, painful intercourse, lower back pain, and a feeling of fullness in the lower abdomen.
+When symptoms do present themselves, they often include heavy bleeding, frequent urination, painful intercourse, lower back pain, pelvic pain, and a feeling of fullness in the lower abdomen.